Can You Wear Contacts And Glasses At The Same Time

 2. Know Your Prescription: Knowing your prescription is essential when choosing contact lenses.
 You should know what type of lenses you need in order to get the correct fit for both your glasses and contacts.
 Talk to your eye care professional about what type of lenses are best suited for you.

-See also What To Wear Wedding Dress Shopping As A Guest
+See also What To Wear To Salsa Class

 3. Try Different Sizes: Once you know what type of lenses you need, it’s time to try different sizes on for size.
 Many eye care providers have sample sizes that can help you determine which size fits best on your eyes.
 This will help make sure that both your glasses and contacts fit comfortably and provide clear vision correction.